Overview of Trademark Registration in India

 - Description of the trademark

-STEP 4: Submit Document
+STEP 4: Submit Documents

 - Provide proof of use of the trademark that includes advertisements and invoices to claim the prior use of the trademark.